-The ARFF and Menzies Fuel Farm (in Drainage Basin 6), and RCC (in Drainage Basins 3 and 5) are the only facilities at SAN that operate and maintain fire suppression systems and/or perform firefighting activities.
-Non-emergency firefighting flows at SAN generally fall into two categories: (1) discharges from building fire suppression systems during installation, maintenance, or testing; and (2) discharges of potable water during firefighting practice drills and other exercises.
+The ARFF and Allied Aviation (in Drainage Basin 6), and RCC (in Drainage Basins 3 and 5) are the only facilities at SAN that operate and maintain fire suppression systems and/or perform firefighting activities.
+Non-emergency firefighting flows at SAN generally fall into two categories: (1) discharges from building fire suppression systems during installation, maintenance, or testing; and (2) discharges of potable water and/or potable water mixed with firefighting foaming agents from the ARFF rigs during firefighting practice drills and other exercises.
 Quantities and frequencies involved are outlined below.
-Menzies Fuel Farm maintains fire suppression systems surrounding oil storage areas, including the foam-to-water ratio of their equipment (though no foam is released during testing), as described below.
-Once potable water has been left to stand in building fire suppression systems, the water can become contaminated and serve as a transport mechanism for pollutants.
-Discharges of potable water from the ARFF equipment during firefighting practice drills and equipment testing have the potential to transport pollutants to receiving waters if the discharge is allowed to flow through areas where significant materials, oil, sediment, trash, and construction debris may potentially be carried into the storm drain system.
+Allied Aviation maintains fire suppression systems surrounding oil storage areas and regularly tests the foam-to-water ratio of their equipment.
+Once potable water has been left to stand in building fire suppression systems or mixed with foaming agents, the water becomes contaminated and serves as a transport mechanism for pollutants.
+Discharges of potable water from the ARFF equipment during firefighting practice drills and equipment testing have the potential to transport foaming agents or other pollutants to receiving waters if the discharge is allowed to flow through areas where significant materials, oil, sediment, trash, and construction debris may potentially be carried into the storm drain system.
+Ocean Blue is contracted to monitor and clean after drills.

 Not all the activities conducted at the ARFF station that generate NSWDs are considered non-emergency firefighting flows.
-Non-emergency firefighting flows that have the potential to transport pollutants to receiving waters include potable water discharged from the ARFF rigs during firefighting practice drills and other exercises.
+Non-emergency firefighting flows that have the potential to transport pollutants to receiving waters include potable water that has been mixed with firefighting foaming agents, or potable water discharged from the ARFF rigs during firefighting practice drills and other exercises.
 Fire hydrants will be used only to fight fires and to maintain human health and safety.
 Routine vehicle and equipment cleaning is conducted either at the SAN wash rack or in a nearby permeable area.
 The RCC has a certified contractor test the sprinkler and FM200 fire suppression system quarterly and annually.
 The FM200 fire suppression system is installed in the computer room, and a sprinkler system is installed throughout the facility.
 The Authority requires the implementation of various BMPs to address these types of activities.

-The Authority allows non-emergency firefighting equipment testing to be performed, but prohibits the discharge of non-emergency firefighting flows to the MS4.
+The Authority allows non-emergency firefighting equipment testing to be performed, but prohibits the discharge of non-emergency firefighting flows, which consist of potable water mixed with foaming agents, to the MS4.
 The proper disposal of non-emergency firefighting flows is discussed below:

-1) Firefighting Equipment Testing
+1) Firefighting Foam Discharge

-While firefighting equipment is tested annually at Menzies Fuel Storage Facility (FSF), the test is conducted using water only and the water is discharged into storm drains connected to the on-site OWS.
+While firefighting equipment is tested annually at Allied Aviation's FSF, the test is conducted using water only and the water is discharged into storm drains connected to the on-site OWS.
 At the FSF foam house, the test ports inside the house are used to test the water-to-foam ratio; however, no foam discharge is created in this process.
-During all equipment and facility testing, the test area is bermed and all wastewater is collected and disposed of off-site.
+During all equipment and facility testing, the test area is bermed and all waste water is collected and disposed of off site.